AlexTemirbulatow/de.htwg.se.DotsAndBoxes/README.md

 <table>
     <tr><th>Rules</th><th>Field</th></tr>
-    <tr><td>You move by connecting two dots with a horizontal or
+    <tr><td>You move by connecting two dots with a horizontal or <br>
             vertical line.
-When you place the last 'wall' of a single box, the box and its
+When you place the last 'wall' of a <br>
-            contents are yours.
-The players move in turn but whenever a player takes a box they must move again.
-One finished box is one point. <br><br>
+            single box, the box and its contents are yours.
+The <br>
+            players move in turn but whenever a player takes a <br>
+            box they must move again.
+One finished box is one point.
+            <br><br>
             The game ends when all the boxes have been taken.
             <br><br>
             You win if you got more points than Player 2. <br>